crate/cloud-howtos/docs/suspend-cluster.rst

 ================

-To resume your cluster, simply press the "Go to *Preferences* to resume cluster" link in the top bar, or navigate to the Cluster preferences page manually.
+To resume your cluster, simply press the "Go to *Preferences* to resume cluster" link in the top bar, or navigate to the Cluster Preferences page manually.

 After pressing the *Resume cluster* button in the top right, your cluster will